 The idea seems almost too simple to work: a constant, gentle-pressure "hug" that calms an anxious pet's nervous system.
 Based in part by the work of Temple Grandin, noted author, Doctor of Animal Science, and professor at Colorado State University, the Thundershirt is designed to calm pets who are afraid of loud noises (fireworks and thunder) and other anxiety-based behaviors.
 It is an easy, relatively low-cost, and drug-free product to try out on pets who suffer from various anxieties.
 My own dog slept through fireworks wearing it, so I will definitely continue to use the Thundershirt as needed for anxious times.

 The Thundershirt is a snug-fitting garment that helps to calm dogs by applying gentle, even pressure around the dog's torso.
 It is believed that the pressure helps release calming hormones.
 Once a dog is familiar with the Thundershirt and can wear it comfortably, the garment can be left on for extended periods but should be removed at least twice a day.

-- Great training and before-and-after videos on the Thundershirt website (and the company "gives back" to help other dogs in need)
+Great training and before-and-after videos on the Thundershirt website.

 I tried the Thundershirt on my own dog, Sophie, who suffers from loud noise phobias.
 We adopted Sophie at the age of 6 months, and she is now 8 years old.
 Noise phobias—fear of thunder, fireworks, gunshots—have been something we have dealt with from the start, intensifying as she has gotten older.
 (We also deal with separation anxiety, but that is another topic.)